gul-cpp/gul14/README.md

 ## Notes

 1. You can list all possible build configuration switches with ``meson configure`` in an existing build directory [1].
 This command can also be used to change build configurations after the directory has been created.
-For example to decrease the warning level after the build directory has already been created: ``meson configure -D warning_level=1`` [1].
+For example to decrease the warning level after the build directory has already been created: ``meson configure -D warning_level=1`` [1]
-2. The configuration to be changed can immediately follow the ``-D`` for example ``-Dwarning_level=1``.
+2. The configuration to be changed can immediately follow the ``-D`` for example ``-Dwarning_level=1``
+3. ``debuild`` is the normal debian packager, ``makeDdeb`` is a custom tool used here
 3. It's not necessary to call ``ninja`` before you call ``makeDdeb``.
-But of course you usually want to do a ``ninja test`` before you package.
+But of course you usually want to do a ``ninja test`` before you package
 4. ``makeDdeb`` has to be called in the build directory of choice (that has been usually created with buildtype = release).
 Note that a proper debian package needs the prefix to be set to /usr (see examples above)

 [1] Use ``mesonconf`` if your meson is too old.

 ## Build configuration switches

-In addidion to meson's standard switches there are:
+In addition to meson's standard switches there are:

     Option         Default Value  Possible Values  Description
     ------         -------------  ---------------  -----------